minexew/minexew.github.io/_posts/2020-03-29-templeos-loader-part2.md

 Dynamic linking is used even to resolve some of the function calls internal to the kernel.

 One way to explore BIN files is a command-line tool called [bininfo](https://github.com/cia-foundation/bininfo).
 It generates a textual dump of the kernel's headers which can be found [here](https://github.com/cia-foundation/bininfo/blob/92e273972cb304828aef75aedd2fa48682080394/.github/expected/Kernel.txt).
-In there, you can see an import of `ExeFile` (a compiler function), as well as `SET_GS_BASE` provided by the kernel itself.
-Note that the BIN file doesn't give any hints about _where_ the imported functions come from!
+Towards the bottom, you can see the imported functions (`IET_REL_I32` entries).
+Note that the BIN file doesn't give any hints about _where_ these symbols actually come from.

+We have to do some cross-referencing to find out that `SET_GS_BASE` is provided by the kernel itself. `ExeFile`, for example, comes from the compiler.
+But the rabbit hole goes deeper -- certain functions, like `DocSave`, come from Adam.
+This means that the corresponding function pointers in the kernel are _undefined_ until "sometime later" when the JIT compiler encounters their implementations through MakeAdam.
+Might the kernel attempt to call them before that?
+What would happen?
+Let us know once you find out!

 ## Task scheduling